Foxikle/CustomNPCs-Docs/Writerside/topics/Creating-Your-First-NPC.md

     </list>
 </note>

 ## Changing the NPC's Persistence

 What is NPC Persistence? {collapsible="true"}
 : NPC Persistence determines if the NPC should persist or stay on server restarts.

 To change an NPC's persistence, open the editing menu.
 This will be opened, initialized to an NPC with no data, if you just ran the `/npc create` command.

 By clicking the bell, you can toggle
 <tooltip term="NPC Persistence">NPC Persistence</tooltip>.

 ## Changing the NPC's Facing Direction

 The facing direction is the direction the NPC faces when there isn't a player within five blocks, and it doesn't have
 <tooltip term="Tunnel Vision"> Tunnel Vision</tooltip>.
 The possible options are the cardinal directions and the yaw
 of the player currently editing the NPC.
+For your convenience, you can click the ender eye to easily change your current facing direction.
+This applies to the NPC's pitch, too.

 ## Changing the NPC's Tunnel Vision

 What is Tunnel Vision?
 : Tunnel vision determines if the NPC looks at nearby players.

 This can be toggled by clicking the spyglass under the equipment menu.

+## Editing the NPC's Extra Settings
+In the top right of the NPC menu, there is a button to take you to the extra settings menu.
+In this menu, you can customize if the NPC's Interactable Hologram is visible, and what the contents of the hologram are.
+If nothing is specified here, it defaults to the config value `ClickText`.

 ## Adding Actions to an NPC

 To change the NPC's Actions, first open the editing menu.
 This will be opened, initialized to an NPC with no data, if you just ran the `/npc create` command.